Read the original article: Detecting Microsoft 365 and Azure Active Directory Backdoors

 Nestori Syynimaa’s PSCONFEU 2020 presentation, Abusing Azure

-Active Directory: Who would you like to be today?
+Active Directory: Who would you like to be today?, provides an

 in-depth overview of the module.